Emurasoft/emurasoft.github.io/en/dlg/customize/menus/index.md

 The **Menus** page allows you to customize menus.

-## Menu to Customize list box
+## Menu to customize list box

-Specify a menu to customize.
+Specifies a menu to customize.

-## Defined Menu list box
+## Defined menu list box

 Components of the defined menu.

-## Delay Time slider
+## Delay time slider

 Specifies the delay time to display the menu when a user menu is selected.
 It is possible to enter a shortcut key before the menu is displayed.

 ## Insert Above button

-Insert above the selected item.
+Inserts above the selected item.

 ## Insert Below button

-Insert below the selected item.
+Inserts below the selected item.

 ## Insert Right button

-Insert a new menu to the right of the selected popup menu.
+Inserts a new menu to the right of the selected popup menu.

 ## Properties button

-Show or edit the selected configuration properties in the list.
+Shows or edits the selected configuration properties in the list.

 ## Delete button